 Regardless of the opinion on which is the best brand, most of our clients, who hire one of our 4wd cars are impressed with the high quality of the tyres on our 4wd vehicles.

-The benefit for us is happy customers, less phone calls from customers out on the road that have blown tyres or have damaged the vehicle because it was stuck when it should not have been.
+The benefit for us is happy customers, fewer phone calls from customers out on the road that have blown tyres or have damaged the vehicle because it was stuck when it should not have been.

 Some of the advantages we have found in this tyre include: